 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-(c) A description of what is known about the environmental setting, including Underwater Cultural Heritage, for the project (Contract Area and regional setting),
+(c) A description of what is known about the environmental setting, including any Underwater Cultural Heritage, for the project (Contract Area and regional setting);

-(d) A description of data gaps, potential data gaps or data with a large uncertainty associated with it for the project,
+(d) A description of data gaps, potential data gaps or data with a large uncertainty associated with it for the project, including environmental baseline data, and a plan describing the methodology for collecting and analyzing that information prior to commencement of Exploitation activities and to inform the Environmental Impact Assessment;

-(g) A brief description of the socioeconomic and sociocultural aspects of the project
+(g) A [] description of the socioeconomic and sociocultural aspects of the project including sociocultural uses of the Mining Area (e.g., traditional navigation routes, migratory paths of culturally significant marine species, sacred sites and waters associated with ritual or ceremonial activities of Indigenous Peoples and local communities);

+(g bis) A brief description of any human health impacts associated with the project.

-(i) A preliminary impact analysis which categorizes the important issues into high-risk, medium-risk and low-risk for the Environmental Impact Assessment to address and evaluates the need for further information, taking into account the Environmental Risk Assessment,
+(i) A preliminary impact analysis which categorizes the important issues into high-risk, medium-risk and low-risk for the Environmental Impact Assessment to address and evaluates the need for further information, taking into account the Environmental Risk Assessment; [which includes;

+(i) The identification of potential hazards;

+(ii) The environmental consequence for each identified potential impact(s) (the magnitude of the impact(s), the duration of the impacts, and the receptor characteristics), and the likelihood of the consequence occurring;

+(iii) A description of the cumulative effects of the project, combined with other authorized, [] activities and actions, or natural phenomena;

+(iv) The confidence levels of experts, in order to account for uncertainty and a precautionary approach; and

+(v) A description of the methodology employed in the Environmental Risk Assessment.]

-(l) A preliminary Stakeholder list that proactively identifies likely Stakeholders, and an indicative schedule and methodology for engagement with key Stakeholders throughout the Environmental Impact Assessment process, taking into account to not to publishpersonal information of identified Stakeholders,
+(l) A [] list of relevant Stakeholders, [and States within the scope of Regulation 93 ter] and [] schedule and methodology for engagement with Stakeholders States during the Environmental Impact Assessment process [ and development of the Environmental Impact Statement], taking into account [ privacy concerns related to the publication of] personal information of identified Stakeholders;

 Please indicate the rationale for the proposal.
 [150-word limit]

-In terms of the content of the Scoping Report, we suggest aligning this Annex III.bis with the BBNJ Agreement.
+In terms of the content of the Scoping Report, we suggest aligning this Annex III bis with the BBNJ Agreement.
 Within the context of the BBNJ Agreement, we already have recently agreed, detailed requirements standards for EIAs, including the scoping phase.

 In this context, we support the Scoping Report setting out the key environmental impacts, including cumulative impacts and relevant alternatives to the suggested work.
 What is currently missing from the Scoping Report to align it with the BBNJ Agreement is an identification of potential human health impacts of the proposed mining project.
 We therefore suggest adding that to ensure the EIA standards in the Mining Code will be equivalent to the EIA under the BBNJ Agreement.
 This could be captured in a new paragraph (g)bis.